Docs

 Please ask first before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project’s developers might not want to merge into the project.
 For trivial things, or things that don’t require a lot of your time, you can go ahead and make a PR.

-Please adhere to the coding guidelines used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the Coding Guidelines used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).

 Adhering to the following process is the best way to get your work included in the project: